 Home / About Us / Disclaimer|

-High risk, speculative securities trading on the TSX Venture Exchange and the Toronto Stock Exchange are the primary focus of KaiserBottomfish.com.
-We limit our coverage to companies listed on these exchanges because they have adopted fairly good policies regarding disclosure requirements. their enforcement, and the accessibility of such disclosures.
+High risk, speculative securities trading on the ASX, TSXV and TSX are the primary focus of KRO recommendations.
+We limit our coverage to companies listed on these exchanges because they have adopted fairly good policies regarding disclosure requirements, enforcement, and the accessibility of such disclosures.
 We do not follow OTC BB or Pink Sheet companies because the regulatory regime in which they operate does not foster confidence that "what you see is what you get".

 It is our opinion that public companies not involved in a revenue generating business should not be evaluated as investments and should instead be viewed as similar to gambling bets.
-The companies on which we focus are typically early stage ventures seeking to discover an orebody or oilfield, or launch and develop a new technology.
+The companies on which we focus are typically early stage ventures seeking to discover an orebody.
 Such ventures by nature carry a high failure risk and are intrinsically worthless until the venture is turned into a success.
 Should it become apparent that a venture is a failure, substantial and rapid price declines are likely.
 Anybody who cannot accept this risk of total and sudden loss of their capital should not own such securities.
 Speculators should also be aware that these stocks are subject to big swings in price and liquidity that are not always related to the fundamentals of the underlying venture.

 "Success" is understood as having occurred when the company is either bought out by a larger investment grade company, or the venture is transformed into a cash-flow generating business which can be evaluated using traditional investment analysis tools.
-Our approach is to analyze companies in terms of what a venture might be worth in investment terms if it is successful and the probability of being successful.
-Our core concept is that the value assigned by the market to a venture is a function of the size of the prize and the probability of its achievability, as perceived by the market.
-The service we endeavor to provide is to clarify the nature and potential of ventures, and identify those situations where the market either misunderstands the nature of the venture or assigns unduly optimistic or pessimistic success odds to the venture.
+Our approach is to analyze companies in terms of what a venture might be worth in investment terms if it is successful.
+Our core concept is that the value assigned by the market to a venture is a function of the size of the prize and the uncertainty of its achievability, as perceived by the market.
+The service we provide is to clarify the nature and potential of ventures, and identify those situations where the market either misunderstands the nature of the venture or assigns unduly optimistic or pessimistic success odds to the venture.
 Our concept of "speculative value" is embodied in the "rational speculation model".

 The core principles followed by John Kaiser are no front-running of recommendations and no trading against one's own recommendations.
-Simultaneously owning and recommending the same stock carries an implicit conflict of interest, so in the majority of cases John Kaiser avoids ownership of bottom-fish he follows closely.
+Simultaneously owning and recommending the same stock carries an implicit conflict of interest, so in the majority of cases John Kaiser avoids ownership of SVH picks.
 Non-ownership of a stock should not be interpreted as a personal vote of non-confidence.

 Fees for Recommendations

 John Kaiser does not accept payment for recommending or "researching" a company either directly or indirectly through mechanisms such as "consulting" fees.
-Company executives and promoters should not expect an answer to the question "what does it take to get featured in Kaiser Bottom-Fish Online?"
+Company executives and promoters should not expect an answer to the question "what does it take to get featured in Kaiser Research?"

 John Kaiser is not involved in any ongoing formal advisory relationship with private parties such as hedge funds.

-John Kaiser does give companies permission to reprint previously published material.
-He does not charge a "reprint fee" to "recover costs".
+John Kaiser does give companies permission to reprint published material but he does not charge a "reprint fee" to "recover costs".
 All reprint or online posting permissions are subject to John Kaiser's right to withdraw his permission at anytime.
+Third parties are free to link to any content on Kaiser Research Online.

 John Kaiser does not seek or receive finder's fees related to any financings involving investors other than those of an institutional nature.
 John Kaiser does accept finder's fees for business-to-business transactions such as property acquisitions, farmout deals, restructuring proposals and control block sales.

-John Kaiser does speak at various conferences, sometimes for a fee paid by the conference organizer and never by a third party.
+John Kaiser speaks at various conferences, sometimes for a fee paid by the conference organizer and never by a third party.
 The specific content of his presentations is at his sole discretion.
-He does not get a commission from the conference organizers related to any exhibitors.
 In his talks he may give preference to exhibitor companies which happen to illustrate the themes of his talks so that delegates can follow up with their own research at the conference.

 John Kaiser does participate in property field trips that are sometimes fully paid for by the sponsoring company, but only with the understanding that the nature and content of followup coverage is entirely at his discretion.